How does nurse burnout affect patient care? Nurse burnout was very common before the pandemic also, but the pandemic has worsened the situation.

 1) Empathy

-The very first effect of nurse burnout on patients is the lack of empathy of nurses toward patients.
+The very first nursing burnout effects on patients is the lack of empathy of nurses toward patients.

 One of the common signs of nurse burnout is lack of empathy or insensitivity towards patients.
 Constant exposure to suffering and dying patients, and disrespects towards their work make them less empathetic towards patients.